Braces of Perfect Matching Width 2: Bipartite Graphs of M-Perfect Matching Width Two

-We have seen that for each of the braces $C_4$ and $K_{3,3}$ the $M$-\PM-width equals $2$ for all perfect matchings $M$.
-So, in particular there exists such a matching and thus, \cref{prop2} implies \cref{prop1} again and the proof is complete.
+We have seen that for each of the braces $C_4$ and $K_{3,3}$ the $M$-perfect matching width equals two for all perfect matchings $M$.
+So, in particular there exists such a matching and thus, \cref{prop2} implies \cref{prop1} again and the proof is complete. \end{proof}